Winnypohh/Rock-Paper-Scissors-Lizard-Spock/README.md

         <h1>Rock, Paper, Scissors Game with Twist</h1>
         <p>
         This project was developed from my HTML and CSS module as part of my Full Stack Development Course with Code Institute.
         Website is in full function with screen sizes.
+Still working some errors beacuse can't get more time.
+Problem one is color of player and computer wont stay same when you start playing.
+Problem two is Restart won,t reset computer answer.
         </p>
         <a href="https://github.com/Winnypohh/Rock-Paper-Scissors-Lizard-Spock" rel="nofollow">Click here to view Site.</a>
         <p>Way this game?
 In my mind it's the game for everyone age from 5-....!
 Even people with hearing problems can have a fun!!</p>